AdobeDocs/commerce-frontend-core/src/pages/guide/themes/inherit.md

 ![In the minishopping cart products are listed above the Go to Checkout button](../../_images/frontend/inherit_mini2.png)

-You can find out what exactly code changes are required to perform this and other tasks in the [Illustration of customizing templates topic]({{ page.baseurl }}/frontend-dev-guide/templates/template-sample.html).
+You can find out what exactly code changes are required to perform this and other tasks in the [Illustration of customizing templates topic](../templates/sample.md).

-## Extend layouts {#theme-inherit-layout}
+## Extend layouts

 The layouts processing mechanism does not involve fallback.
 The system collects [layout](https://glossary.magento.com/layout) files in the following order: